Learning Our Faith

 Christ Our Pascha: Catechism of the Ukrainian Catholic Church

-The Eparchy offers classes to study our Catechism through the Ukrainian Catholic Religious Education Centre (UCREC).
-These classes are taught by Father Gregory Hrynkiw via WebEx on Thursdays at 6:30 pm.
-Contact the sisters at rel.ed@sasktel.net to request an invitation.
+From time to time, the Eparchy offers classes to study our Catechism through the Ukrainian Catholic Religious Education Centre (UCREC).
+These classes are taught by Father Gregory Hrynkiw via WebEx.
+Contact the sisters at rel.ed@sasktel.net for when a new session might be expected and for an invitation.
 There is no set cost for these sessions, but a free will offering would be appreciated!

 For a copy of the Catechism contact the parish office or Bernadette at popowych@shaw.ca.
 If you prefer, you can access an electronic copy at Catechism of the Ukrainian Catholic Church.